tcrz/simple_shell/README.md

 # SIMPLE SHELL #
-Shell is a program that takes the command inputs written from the the user’s keyboard and passes them to the machine to execute them through the kernel.
+This project is a simple version of the linux shell.
+Simple Shell is a simple program which takes the keyboard commands and delivers them to the system to be executed.
 It also verifies if the command inputs from the user are correct.
-Simple Shell is a simple program which akes the keyboard commands and delivers them to the system to be executed.
 This project contains functionalities of shell such as : Handling PATHS, implementing BUILT-INS and executing commands.
 This shell is developed in the programming language C.

 ## DESCRIPTION ##
 ## Essential Functionalities of the Simple Shell: